apacheignite/documentation/clustering/docker-deployment.md

   ]
 }
 [/block]
-Should see the following in logs:
+You should see the following in the logs:
 [block:image]
 {
   "images": [